MicrosoftDocs/windows-itpro-docs/browsers/edge/group-policies/new-tab-page-settings-gp.md

 ---

-# New Tab page settings
+# New Tab page

 Microsoft Edge loads the default New tab page by default.
-With these policies you can set a URL to load in the New Tab page, preventing users from making changes.
-You can also load a blank page instead or let the users choose what loads instead of the default.
+With the relevant New Tab policies, you can set a URL to load in the New Tab page and prevent users from making changes.
+You can also load a blank page instead or let the users choose what loads.

 >[!NOTE]
 >New tab pages do not load while running InPrivate mode.